Updated: Sep 12

 Country Name The United States of America Or the United States or the USA Or America.

 Most of the country is located in Central North America, between the Pacific Ocean from the west and the Atlantic in the east.
-It is bordered by Canada in the north, Mexico in the south, Russia to the west across the Bering Strait.
+It is bordered by Canada in the north, Mexico in the south, and Russia to the west across the Bering Strait.

 48 states and the capital's federal district are located in North America between Canada and Mexico.